readyready15728/dot-vimrc/README.md

 ```

 One other thing I've noticed is that, if this configuration is to be used on
-Google Cloud Shell, the following needs to be added to `$HOME/.bashrc` to
+Google Cloud Shell, the following needs to be added to `$HOME/.bashrc` (or
-work:
+equivalent) to work:

 ```bash
 export TERM=xterm-256color